finbarrtimbers/finbarrtimbers.github.io/request-for-startups.md

 - Existing solutions aren't enough; you must explore the space to become good.
 - Humans can do it, but barely.

-Any system that meets these properties is ripe for disruption, and I'd like to invest.
+Any system that meets these properties is ripe for disruption.

 ## Laboratory science productivity